The Foundation for a Meaningful Life

 • Science

-The Lower School science practices have been adopted from the National Research Council’s A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (2012) and directly build upon skills and material covered in Primary School.
+Lower School science practices have been adopted from the National Research Council’s A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas and build on skills and material covered in Primary School.
 Students who demonstrate success in Lower School science courses will be able to:

 • Ask clarifying and extending questions